 His wife stopped working when they had their first child 15 years ago, and has been a homemaker ever since.

-He's not happy about the fact that over the past year, his wife has lost her desire to have intimate relations with him.
+But he's not particularly happy about the fact that over the past year, his wife has lost her desire to have relations with him.

 “Hormones”, she told him.
 "And you get home from work so late.
 I'm lonely."

 He trusts his wife.
 They love each other dearly, he tells himself.

 Yet something doesn't feel right.

 “She must be bipolar, like her crazy mother," he started thinking to himself recently.